pbusenius/nllb-api/README.md

 > [!IMPORTANT]\
 > NLLB was trained with input lengths not exceeding 512 tokens.
 Translating longer sequences might result in quality degradation.
 Consider splitting your input into smaller chunks if you begin observing artefacts.

+> [!NOTE]\
+> NLLB models can sometimes stop generation early, resulting in incomplete translations.
+The API uses `min_length_percentage` (default: 0.8 / 80%) to prevent this by ensuring a minimum number of output tokens based on input length. **You only need to specify this parameter if you want a value other than 0.8.** See [this discussion](https://huggingface.co/facebook/nllb-200-distilled-600M/discussions/6) for more details.

 ## Self-Hosting

 You can self-host the API and access the Swagger UI at [localhost:49494/api/schema/swagger](http://localhost:49494/api/schema/swagger) with the following minimal configuration: